 Management identifies, evaluates and manages significant risks to the Group.
 Management annually self-assesses the effectiveness of the risk management and internal control activities.
 The Group's risk management and internal control policies and procedures are designed and updated (as necessary) in consideration of jurisdictional regulations, customer requirements and industry practice.
-The Group has successfully redesigned its Business System in order to meet the requirements of the International Automotive Task Force (IATF) 19649:2016 and its current business practices.
+The Group is in the process of evaluating and updating applicable policies and procedures to comply with International Automotive Task Force (IATF) 19649:2016, which will be effective on October 1, 2017.